m13253/clover-linux-installer/Readme.md

 Remember your disk device name (e.g. /dev/sdx) and your EFI System Partition device name (e.g. /dev/sdx9).

-Connect to the Internet, because the installer will download the latest Clover as `Clover.zip`.
+Connect to the Internet, because the installer will download the latest Clover as `CloverV2.zip`.

 ## Installing on a disk